ros2/ros2_documentation/source/The-ROS2-Project/Governance/Working-Groups.rst

 Community Working Groups
 ------------------------

-Community working groups are created and maintained by ROS community to support ongoing efforts.
+Community working groups are created and maintained by the ROS community to support ongoing efforts.

 Aerial Robotics (AerialRoboticsWG)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^